 4) Target New Geographic Regions

-You’ll be able to target new geographic regions by creating videos with closed caption.
+You’ll be able to target new geographic regions by creating videos with closed captions.
 According to YouTube, two-thirds of all video views originate outside of the respective content creator’s country.

 Fortunately, YouTube allows content creators to upload multiple closed captions in different languages.